 1. Mediators Offer a welcome alternative to litigation

-Litigation is costly, time-consuming, stressful, and rarely results in outcomes that benefit both parties.
-By contrast, mediation offers a much more "humane" process that is usually cheaper, and overall, more supportive.
+Litigation is costly, time-consuming, and stressful, and rarely results in outcomes that benefit both parties.
+By contrast, mediation offers a much more "humane" process that is usually cheaper and more supportive.

 2. Help people find relief from conflict, stress, and anger